PerziThomas/chip-8-blazor/README.md

 # chip-8-blazor

-Building a chip 8 emulator using C# with Blazor in the Browser.
+Building a chip 8 emulator using C# with Blazor in the Browser with WASM.